 Do participants get funded for Support Coordination every year?

 Support Coordination is a time limited, capacity building support.
 The idea is that participants should only be funded for Support Coordination for one year at a time, either at the time of their first NDIS Plan or during a major life transition (e.g. moving into a new home, school transition etc.).
-In subsequent years, Planners will be looking to remove or substantially reduce the number of Support Coordination hours in a person’s Plan.
+In subsequent years, Planners will often (but not always) look to remove or reduce the number of Support Coordination hours in a person’s Plan.